charltoons/ponchovoice/README.md

 Poncho Voice
 ============

 This is a simple node server that will read off the weather set by [poncho.is](http://poncho.is).
-You have to use your own [Twilio](http://twilio.com) number and API Key.
+You have to use your own [Twilio](http://twilio.com) number and API Key, though.
 I ain't made a' money.

 Installation: